prateek-parashar/learnNodeJS/README.md

 -   Controllers, atleast initially in the course are treated as middleware functions that work in between routes.
 -   This approach is alright, but these massive and continous imports, I have a feeling, if it doesn't improve soon , it can get really complex real quick.

+### Models and classes

+-   Somehow, I just still don't understand classes in javascript.
+-   After coding heavily in java, I don't get how the classes are constructed here.
+-   I understand they are just a syntactic sugar over the prototype based inheritence, but still.
+What the fuck does the `this` keyword mean at all the places?
+How do I use getters and setters?
+Why the fuck are arrow functions not working?
+I can create functions without the arrow and also without the `function1 keyword?
+What the fuck java script!
+-   I am making progress slowly.
+Revisited the course by Anthony Alicea to understand jva script.
+Thte talk by Venkat Subramanium - "Discovering javascript" was really enlightening.
+He has another one called "Rediscovering javascript" which explores the ES6 features, which I will do over time as it's over 2 hours long.